vmware-tanzu/pinniped/site/content/docs/howto/install-concierge.md

 1. Install the `ytt` and `kapp` command-line tools using the instructions from the [Carvel documentation](https://carvel.dev/#whole-suite).

-1. Clone the Pinniped GitHub repository and visit the `deploy/concierge` directory:
+2. Clone the Pinniped GitHub repository and visit the `deploy/concierge` directory:

    - `git clone git@github.com:vmware-tanzu/pinniped.git`
    - `cd pinniped/deploy/concierge`

-1. Decide which release version you would like to install.
+3. Decide which release version you would like to install.
 All release versions are [listed on GitHub](https://github.com/vmware-tanzu/pinniped/releases).

-1. Checkout your preferred version tag, e.g. `{{< latestversion >}}`.
+4. Checkout your preferred version tag, e.g. `{{< latestversion >}}`.

    - `git checkout {{< latestversion >}}`

-1. Customize configuration parameters:
+5. Customize configuration parameters:

-   - Edit `values.yaml` with your custom values.
-   - Change the `image_tag` value to match your preferred version tag, e.g. `{{< latestversion >}}`.
     - See the [default values](http://github.com/vmware-tanzu/pinniped/tree/main/deploy/concierge/values.yaml) for documentation about individual configuration parameters.
       For example, you can change the number of Concierge pods by setting `replicas` or apply custom annotations to the impersonation proxy service using `impersonation_proxy_spec`.

+    - In a different directory, create a new YAML file to contain your site-specific configuration.
+For example, you might call this file `site/dev-env.yaml`.

+      In the file, add the special ytt comment for a values file and the YAML triple-dash which starts a new YAML document.
+      Then add custom overrides for any of the parameters from [`values.yaml`](http://github.com/vmware-tanzu/pinniped/tree/main/deploy/concierge/values.yaml).

+      Override the `image_tag` value to match your preferred version tag, e.g. `{{< latestversion >}}`, to ensure that you use the version of the server which matches these templates.

+      Here is an example which overrides the image tag, the default logging level, and the number of replicas:
+      ```yaml
+      #@data/values
+      ---
+      image_tag: {{< latestversion >}}
+      log_level: debug
+      replicas: 1
+      ```
+    - Parameters for which you would like to use the default value should be excluded from this file.

+    - If you are using a GitOps-style workflow to manage the installation of Pinniped, then you may wish to commit this new YAML file to your GitOps repository.

-1. Render templated YAML manifests:
+6. Render templated YAML manifests:

-   - `ytt --file .`
+   - `ytt --file . --file site/dev-env.yaml`

+   By putting the override file last in the list of `--file` options, it will override the default values.

-1. Deploy the templated YAML manifests:
+7. Deploy the templated YAML manifests:

-   - `ytt --file . | kapp deploy --app pinniped-concierge --file -`
+   - `ytt --file . --file site/dev-env.yaml | kapp deploy --app pinniped-concierge --file -`

 ## Next steps